-Effective with the Merger, the Company adopted and the shareholders approved on March 31, 2017 the 2017 Stock Incentive Plan (the 'Plan'') authorizing 2,000,000 shares of common stock for issuance as stock options and restricted stock units to employees, directors or consultants.
-At March 31, 2018, there had been no option grants or restricted stock awards made under the Plan and none were outstanding.
+Effective with the Merger, on March 31, 2017, the Company adopted and the shareholders approved the 2017 Stock Incentive Plan (the 'Plan') authorizing 2,000,000 shares of Company common stock for issuance as stock options and restricted stock units to employees, directors or consultants.
+The Company generally recognizes stock compensation expense on the grant date and over the period of vesting or period that services will be provided.